“Nobody told me there’d be days like these,” sang John Lennon.

 My ultimate backwards before forwards day was my hubby’s first day back at work after the birth of our second child.
 As he left, I was feeding our little one, while our daughter played at my feet.
 From the outside, the scene probably seemed peaceful and idyllic.
 Moments after the car pulled out of the driveway, my baby did a massive milk-vomit, drenching himself, his sister and me.

-We all needed a bath and a hair-wash – a big deal seeing this was well before 9am in the middle of winter, with me still moving gingerly after a caesarean.
+We all needed a bath and a hair-wash – a big deal as it was well before 9am in the middle of winter, with me still moving gingerly after a caesarean.
 I was close to ringing my hubby and asking him to come home.
-Instead, I took a deep breath, realised that it was going to be a backwards before forwards day, and started running the bath.
+Instead, I took a deep breath, realised that it was going to be a backwards before forwards day, and started running the bath

 When the nights were hard, the kids were needy, and the support was low, crying was sometimes the only thing to do.
 Once I had two children, I spent an inordinate amount of energy trying to make sure my kids didn’t cry.